 The capital structure of the Company comprised the notes issued, issued capital and reserves as disclosed in the statement of changes in equity.
+Notes issued are guaranteed by NHI and NSC.

 The Company is not subject to externally imposed capital requirements.